Kids Get Smarter Outdoors

 Natural Resources Description: Forest land, fir, oak, cottonwood, alder, pine trees, nature trails, Drift Creek runs through camp, 2 lakes, bass, bluegill, catfish, rough skinned newts, bull frogs, ducks, a blue heron, hawks, scrubjays, steller's jays, chickadees, woodpeckers, hummingbirds, cows, horses, deer.

 Staff: Our staff is professionally trained for class instruction, camper supervision and all are trained in First Aid, CPR/AED.
 We have a seasonal counseling staff to provide class instruction.
-Programs are typically led by our staff and can also be facilitated by school teachers.
-The early spring can be a challenging time to hire counseling staff as most colleges don't release until May or June.
-During those times it may be needed to have teachers or school chaperones to stay overnight with campers.
-Schools would need to ask for that availability to Tim Houser, Program Director.
+Classes are led by our staff and can also be facilitated by school teachers.

 Partnerships: Oregon State University Extension Service, Friends of Outdoor School, BEETLES (Better Environmental Education, Teaching, Learning, Expertise Sharing), ODFW, Salem Keizer School District and Salem Academy.